ChrisLeon84/Higgs-Boson-Challenge/README.md

 The competition was closed when I tried, but subsmissions were still possible.
 This was done for a statistics course in the Spring of 2018.
 To avoid cheating, I did not read the forum at the Kaggle page (allowed in the competition, although I considered it cheating for the class).

-I was new to machine learning then, so at beginning I just used the scikit learn library.
+I was new to machine learning then, so at the beginning I just used the scikit-learn library.

 My approach was:
 * Use the simplest methods first, set it as baseline.
 If I can't don't better than this, something is wrong.